WeblateOrg/weblate/docs/admin/addons.rst

 .. versionadded:: 3.9

-Update all translation files to match the monolingual base file.
-It removes stale translation keys and adds new ones with source string as a translation.
+Update all translation files to match the monolingual upstream base file.
-It also updates changed strings to new source string.
+Unused strings are removed, and new ones are added as copies of the source string.

 .. hint::